A Gentleman's Guide to Graceful Living: Plot introduction

 The book is about a man, named Arthur Camden, who is the great-grandson of the owner of a club which is named Maidenhead Grange.
 The club is a beloved Catskills fly-fishing lounge.
 The lounge is home to the Hanover Street Fly Casters, a group that was founded in 1878 by 12 Manhattan financiers.
-Arther burns Maidenhead Grange to the ground.
+Arthur burns Maidenhead Grange to the ground.
 He didn't burn down the club on purpose, he did it by accident.
 Arthur has also destroyed his marriage and an import-export business that is owned by his family.

 Reception

-Mike Frechette of MostlyFiction.com reviewed the book saying "In addition to good writing, the book is also full of action.
-Perhaps its greatest achievement is that Dahlie elicits sympathy from the reader for a character whose social class does not easily elicit such feelings.
-Although Arthur is a wealthy, white American male, many readers can appreciate a character who illustrates that the struggle for self-confidence is arduous and lifelong."
+Publishers Weekly called the book an "entertaining debut", writing that "Dahlie's dry and understated portrayal of old upper-crust Manhattan is as crisp and authentic as a well-made gin and tonic; the various turns of plot are swift and precise".

-Hanet Maslin of The New York Times reviewed the book saying "A Gentleman’s Guide to Graceful Living is perhaps too polite to create a big, vulgar epiphany for Arthur.
+Janet Maslin of The New York Times reviewed the book saying "A Gentleman's Guide to Graceful Living is perhaps too polite to create a big, vulgar epiphany for Arthur.
 Yet at the end of these understated adventures he seems to have come a long way, even if he is merely stepping out of the confines of a New Yorker cartoon and into the real world.
-And the next time he packs a suitcase, figuratively speaking, there’ll be something to put inside."
+And the next time he packs a suitcase, figuratively speaking, there'll be something to put inside."

-The author of The Writing On The Wall, Lynne Sharon Schwartz, reviewed the book saying "Michael Dahlie's unusual and wonderful new novel, A Gentleman’s Guide to Graceful Living, is a tour de force that manages to combine mellow wisdom with wicked cleverness.
-The tragicomic adventures of his hero show a feckless Everyman trying to do the right thing, but constantly stumbling against an unreceptive world.
-Dahlie is an impressive new writer who walks a fine line between compassion and irony, optimism and despair.
-There were moments when I didn't know whether to laugh or cry, but I never wanted to stop reading this absorbing book."